scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

 #.
 Download, install, and test the latest release of the `Anaconda Distribution of Python`_.
 In addition to the latest version of Python 3, the Anaconda distribution includes dozens of the most popular Python packages for scientific computing, the ``conda`` package manager, and tools for managing virtual environments.

-   `In a terminal, navigate <https://help.ubuntu.com/community/UsingTheTerminal>`_ to the location in which you'd like to install Anaconda.
-You can download the file using the terminal command ``curl -O URL_OF_FILE``, where ``URL_OF_FILE`` is to be replaced with the URL of the Anaconda installer ``.sh`` file found at the Anaconda Distribution website.
-Run the installer by entering ``bash file.sh``, where ``file.sh`` is again to be replaced with the full name of the downloaded file.
-This starts the installation process.
-From there, simply follow the prompts, including the "Next Steps" at the end after the installer finishes.
+   If you're installing using the terminal, be sure to follow the "Next Steps" listed after the installer finishes.
 You might also need to restart your terminal window or enter ``source ~/.bashrc`` for all the changes to take effect.

 #.
 (Optional) In a terminal window, enter ``conda list``. |br| This shows a list of all the Python packages that came with the Anaconda distribution of Python.
 Note the latest released version of SciPy is among them; this is not the development version you are going to build and will be able to modify.